Revealed preferences for dynamically inconsistent models: Introduction

-The literature often assumes that Alice's two selves are engaged in a non-cooperative game, and that a basic game-theoretic solution concept determines an equilibrium outcome by backward induction.
+The literature often assumes that Alice's two selves are engaged in a non-cooperative game, and that a game-theoretic equilibrium outcome is determined by backward induction.
 Alice's week-two preferences determine an optimal choice, for each choice of her week-one self.
-So in week one she chooses an optimal action, understanding that in week two she will choose optimally given her second-self preferences.
+So in week one she chooses an optimal action, understanding that in week two she will choose optimally given her second-week preferences.
 The equilibrium outcome is what we call \df{on-path data}.
 It contrasts with the possibility of observing a plan for Alice's first-week preferences, or observing a full contingent strategy for her second-week self.
-We focus on settings where such ``counterfactual'' evidence is unavailable, and assume that one can only observe on-path behavior.
+We focus on settings where such planned ``counterfactual'' evidence is unavailable, and assume that one can only observe on-path behavior.

-Our paper proceeds by first assessing the existing effort to characterize the testable implications of dynamically inconsistent behavior using on-path data.
-The main contribution in this regard is \cite{blowbrowningcrawford2021}, who present a revealed-preference characterization of quasi-hyperbolic discounting preferences in a demand-theory setting.
+Our paper proceeds in two parts.
+First we assess the main existing effort to characterize the testable implications of dynamically inconsistent behavior using on-path data.
+We find that this problem is very challenging, and discuss the proposed solutions.
+In second place, we consider general preferences in an abstract model of choice, with multiple on-path observations.
+Here we are able to characterize the testable implications of equilibrium behavior.
+The combination of the lack of structure, and multiple observations, renders the problem tractable.

+Our starting point is \cite{blowbrowningcrawford2021}, the main existing effort to study dynamic inconsistency and revealed preferences, who present a revealed-preference characterization of quasi-hyperbolic discounting preferences in a demand-theory setting.
 A consumer chooses over time, according to intertemporal utility tradeoffs that change over time because of the quasi-hyperbolic assumption.
-Following \cite{afriat1967construction} (in the general utility-maximization framework), and \cite{browning1989nonparametric} (for dynamically consistent intertemporal choice), they use a \df{first-order approach}.
-That is, \cite{blowbrowningcrawford2021} interpret the consistency of data with the model as the existence of a solution to a system of equations that captures the first-order conditions for utility maximization.
+Following \cite{afriat1967construction} (in the general utility-maximization framework), and \cite{browning1989nonparametric} (for dynamically consistent intertemporal choice), the authors use a \df{first-order approach}.
+That is, \cite{blowbrowningcrawford2021} interpret the consistency of data with the model as \emph{the existence of a solution to a system of equations that captures the first-order conditions for utility maximization}.
 In the case of dynamically inconsistent quasi-hyperbolic discounting agents, these first-order conditions come from Euler equations derived in, for example, \cite{harris2001dynamic}.